shuhuiluo/fastnum/doc/LIB.md

 * If the operand is [`–Infinity`], the result is `0` and exact.
 * If the operand is a zero, the result is `1` and exact.
 * If the operand is [`Infinity`], the result is [`Infinity`] and exact.
-* Otherwise, the result is inexact and will be rounded using the context rounding mode.
+Otherwise, the result is inexact and will be rounded using the context rounding mode.
-* The coefficient will have exactly precision digits (unless the result is subnormal).
+* The coefficient will have exact precision digits (unless the result is subnormal).

 ##### Examples: